Claridge's: Artistic installations

 Claridge's built an art gallery and started an artist in residence programme; illustrator David Downton became the first artist in residence in 2011.
 Downton created the Talking Heads Gallery, which displayed sketches from guests including Kristin Scott Thomas, Sarah Jessica Parker and Thandiwe Newton.

 The hotel hired artist Damien Hirst, and over 200 of his prints were installed in guest rooms.
 During the Frieze Art Fair in 2019, Hirst's sculptures were displayed in the lobby.
 In 2021, a skylight designed by Hirst featuring butterflies was installed, and Claridge's Art Space opened and included an exhibition by Hirst and others.
+Since 2023, Claridge's rooftop penthouse suite has been housing 75 works by Hirst.

 Illustrations by artist Annie Morris are painted directly on the walls of the Painter's Room bar.

 The Christmas tree in the lobby is designed annually by artists, designers or fashion houses; these have included Diane von Furstenberg, Karl Lagerfeld, Christian Louboutin, Jimmy Choo, Burberry and Dolce & Gabbana.
 In 2015, Christopher Bailey decorated the tree with around 100 umbrellas, and 77,000 lights triggered by passersby.